hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 Core Architecture
 =================

-The SawtoothLake Distributed Ledger consists of three major architectural layers: the Ledger layer, the Journal layer, and the Communication Layer.
+The Sawtooth Lake Distributed Ledger consists of three major architectural layers: the Ledger layer, the Journal layer, and the Communication Layer.